tgm-team/tgm/README.md

 Our main goal is to provide an efficient abstraction over dynamic graphs to enable new practitioners to quickly contribute to research in the field.
 We natively support both discrete and continuous-time graphs.

 > \[!NOTE\]
-> TGM is still alpha software, and may introduce breaking changes.
+> TGM is in beta, and may introduce breaking changes.

 ### Library Highlights